Vsevolod Tkachuk

-Vsevolod Tkachuk (Все́волод Ткачук) is a Soviet and Russian biochemist.
-Academician of RAMS (since 2000) and RAS (since 2006).
-Dean of the Faculty of fundamental medicine of Lomonosov Moscow State University (since 2000).
-Director of institute of regenerative medicine in Lomonosov Moscow State University and president of National regenerative medicine society (since 2015).
+Vsevolod Arsenyevich Tkachuk (Все́волод Арсе́ньевич Ткачу́к; born 19 December 1946) is a Soviet and Russian biochemist.
+He is an Academician of the Russian Academy of Medical Sciences (since 2000) and of the Russian Academy of Sciences (since 2006).

+Since 2000, he has served as Dean of the MSU Faculty of Fundamental Medicine at Lomonosov Moscow State University.
+He is the Scientific Director of the Center for Regenerative Medicine at Lomonosov Moscow State University and has served as President of the Russian Society for Regenerative Medicine since 2018.

-Sphere of scientific interest: Reception and intracellular signal transduction, gene and cell therapy, stem cells biology and regenerative medicine.
+His research focuses on receptor biology and intracellular signal transduction, gene and cell therapy, stem cell biology, and regenerative medicine.

-He has numerous scientific works published in Russian and International scientific journals that have been cited over 4000 times; his Hirsch Index is 35.
+According to Scopus, Tkachuk's publications in Russian and international peer-reviewed scientific journals have been cited more than 9,000 times, and his h-index is 45.

 Biography

 After graduating middle school with honors in 1965, he entered the Faculty of biology and soil science of Lomonosov Moscow State University.

 Graduated the animal biochemistry Department of the Faculty of biology and soil science of MSU with honors in 1970.

 Worked at the Department of animal biochemistry of the Faculty of biology of MSU from 1973 till 1982, where in the year of 1974 he defended his PhD thesis “Na+, K+-activated, Mg2+-dependent - sarcoplasmic ATP-ase” under direction of academician S. E. Severin and A. A. Boldyrev.

 In 1982 organized a molecular endocrinology laboratory at the All-Union cardiological research center of AMS USSR, where he was invited to by E. I. Chazov.
 V. A. Tkachuk is head of this laboratory to this day.

 In 1986 defended his doctoral thesis on the topic “Biochemical mechanisms of heart adenylate-cyclase system”.
 Was elected as a professor in 1988.

 In 1992 organized a Department of biological and medical chemistry at the Faculty of fundamental medicine of MSU.
 He is the head of this department to this day, while also being the head of gene and cellular technology research laboratory.

 In 1994 was elected as a corresponding member of RAMS, in 1997 – a corresponding member of RAS.
 An academician of RAMS since 2000, and an academician of RAS since 2006.

 In 2000 was elected as a dean of the Faculty of fundamental medicine of MSU, and maintains this position to this day.

 In 2015 was elected as the President of National regenerative medicine society, replacing the founding president, a RAS academician G.T.
 Suhih, at the seat.
 V.A.
 Tkachuk is heading the “Regenerative Medicine” platform as a member of the science council of the Ministry of Health.

 Since 2016 is the Director of the newly created Lomonosov MSU regenerative medicine institute.